DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-21-exploring-ways-to-integrate-the-services.md

 ![Illustration showing the Apply for teacher training service connected to lots of other services.](connecting-services.png)

-As a service design exercise, we explored some ideas for ways that the different services involved in becoming a teacher could be more joined-up.
+As a service design exercise, we explored some ideas for ways that different government services involved in becoming a teacher could be more joined-up.

 These designs are all rough sketches to illustrate the ideas.